pentestjosh/cuckoo-web/README.md

 # A Guide to Installing Cuckoo with a web interface and secure web deployment
-Basic install guide for cuckoo and a Windows 7 VM created
+Basic install guide for a Cuckoo host using a Windows 7 guest VM for analysis
 # TO DO:
 nginx (DONE - need to add guide)